-Seattle Nursing Home Abuse Lawyers
+Seattle Nursing Home Negligence Attorney

-You may have had many reservations when your spouse, parent, or grandparent had to move into a nursing home or other type of elder care facility.
+You may have had many reservations when your spouse, parent, or grandparent had to move into a nursing home or other type of eldercare facility.
 You may have worried most about their quality of life.
 Would they lose too much independence?
 Would they feel lonely?
 Would they receive enough care and attention?

 Your worst fear may have come true when your loved one told you or showed signs of being injured or harmed.
-After overcoming the shock and dismay of learning your vulnerable loved one has been become a victim of abuse or neglect, contact our experienced nursing home and elder abuse lawyers in Seattle.
+After overcoming the shock and dismay of learning your vulnerable loved one was a victim of abuse or neglect, contact our experienced nursing home and elder abuse lawyers in Seattle.
 You need to know your rights and what to do next.

 Types of Senior Care Facilities